 As shown in Figure 7 and Figure 8, the curriculum for this age group covers more CSE topics than for other age groups.
-The reason for this is that UNFPA and Tanadgoma collaborated with the MES in 2018 and 2019 to revise the curriculum for basic school (grades 7-9) in order to incorporate CSE topics into subjects in the natural and social sciences.
+The reason for this is that, in 2018 and 2019, UNFPA together with Tanadgoma collaborated with MES in revising the curriculum for basic school (grades 7-9) to incorporate CSE topics into natural and social science subjects accordingly.